asagotra/ebeam/README.md

 # To run the model

-# Run model.py file or VVG_Bilinear ipython file
+Run model.py file or VGG_Bilinear ipython file